User Roles

 • Ability to administer the Smarter Balanced Interim Assessments for ELA and mathematics

-• Access to site-level reports in the Completion Status system
+• Access to site-level reports in the Completion Status System

 • Access to assessment results in CERS for students in assigned student group(s)